-You should be very familiar with a toothbrush, be it manual or electric, you should use it twice a day as part of your oral healthcare routine.
+You should be very familiar with a toothbrush, be it manual or electric, and you should use it twice a day as part of your oral healthcare routine.

 You should also use a good quality toothpaste to help clean your teeth.